Spain's Costa a potential thorn in Brazil's side

 "That is the least of my worries," Del Bosque said in a interview with As sports daily in February.

-"Everyone knows Diego Costa and among his strengths as a forward are his fight, his ability to annoy and not let anyone relax, to be a pain for defences.
+"Everyone knows Diego Costa and among his strengths as a forward are his fight, his ability to annoy and not let anyone relax, to be a pain for defenses.

 "If we take that away from Diego Costa we take away a large part of his value."